Software Engineering: A Modern Approach

 In this section, we list some recommendations on how to behave in a code review.

 To arrive at them, we started with Michaela Greiler’s article How to Give Respectful and Constructive Code Review Feedback (link).
 We then analyzed over 120 PRs from GitHub projects, looking for cases that follow the provided recommendations.
-Altogether, we examined at least 259 comments to select the examples we will show next.
+In total, we examined at least 259 comments to select the examples we will show next.

 Generic Recommendations